 With increased demand for intelligent and efficient climate control systems, more and more HVAC installations deploy VAV/VAQ terminals.
 However, installation of these VAV terminals with thermostats and sensors present numerous challenges.

-Extensive wiring in confined spaces, integration with BMS, not to mention the challenges in operation and maintenance of this system.
+Doing extensive wiring in confined spaces, integration with BMS, not to mention the challenges in operation and maintenance of this system.
+Together these add to to more labour, more cost and long and delayed implementation.
 We present a solutions that cuts through this clutter.

 HOW TO CHOOSE THE RIGHT AIR OUTLET